oidc-sweden/specifications/swedish-oidc-fed-profile.md

 Resolvers MUST support extended chain validation that fully supports use of the `skip_subordinates` policy operator and the `subject_data_publication` Entity Statement claim with `entity_configuration_publication_type` set to `none`.

+<a name="bridging-federation-contexts-with-separate-trust-anchors"></a>
 ### 2.3.
-Bridging federations contexts with separate Trust Anchors
+Bridging federation contexts with separate Trust Anchors

 The OpenID federation defines an infrastructure where different federation contexts may co-exist and where there no longer exist distinct borders between what belongs to each federation context.